MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke.md

 ---
-title: Implementing a hub-spoke topology in Azure
+title: Implementing a hub-spoke network topology in Azure
 description: >-
-  How to implement a hub-spoke network topoly in Azure.
+  How to implement a hub-spoke network topology in Azure.
 author: telmosampaio
 ms.date: 05/05/2017